top of page

 If you believe you may have an STI, Liberty Women’s Clinic offers

-for chlamydia and gonorrhea as part of our pregnancy services or as a single offering.
+limited STI testing for chlamydia and gonorrhea as part of our pregnancy services or as a single offering.

-about STI testing today.
+Contact us about STI testing today.
 We’re here to help you receive the answers you need.
 Or, if you’re experiencing an unexpected pregnancy, meet one of our clinic nurses for a free and confidential consultation.

 Comments